dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 IImage image = graphicsDrawable.Drawable.ToImage(400, 500);
 ```

-For information about image handling in `Microsoft.Maui.Graphics`, see [.NET MAUI Graphics: Images](~/user-interface/graphics/images.md).
+For information about image handling in `Microsoft.Maui.Graphics`, see [Images](~/user-interface/graphics/images.md).